ipdk-io/stratum-deps/docs/building-acc-stratum-deps.md

 needed for cross-compilation.
 Specify the `--full` parameter if you want to build all the libraries.

+### Host build environment

-> **Note:** The Host and Target build environments are mutually incompatible.
+The Host and Target build environments are mutually incompatible.
-  You must ensure that the [target build environment variables](#5-defining-the-target-build-environment) are undefined before you build the Host dependencies.
+ You must ensure that the  [ACC build environment](defining-acc-environment.md) is undefined when you build the Host dependencies.

 ### User build